NoahJ214/Team-Screwdrivers/README.md

 #### Recall on ".gitignore" solution to the pains of temporary files.
 Start a ".gitignore" and avoid promoting temporary files to Git, for instance IDE xml files.
 #### A project needs to establish a "requirements.txt" to keep track of Python packages used by the project.
 This help in other IDEs and Deployment.
 IntelliJ has menu Tool -> Sync Python Requirements to start file.

+# Description
+  Trail Norte is a club at that Del Norte that is involved in community serive, mostly for creating trails and cleaning the environment.
+Trail Norte Services allows members to view upcoming events and manages their hours for community service.
+Calendars and schedules will be added along with tables of information and other activities on the website.
 ## TIME TABLE

 ### Week _